News & Offers

 Skill levels and ages: Beginning to advanced, 7 years old to adult.

-Workshop-style classes range from 1 to 3 hours, Tuesday through Saturday.
+Group instruction and workshop-style classes range from 1 to 3 hours, Tuesday through Saturday.
 Supplies included!

 Extensive but flexible lesson plan covering many themes, styles and movements.